inasafe/inasafe/docs/source/development.rst

 To keep branch up to date
     * git checkout <featurebranch>
-    * git merge origin develop
+    * git merge origin master

 When all tests pass, either merge into develop
     * git checkout master